Romney Marsh Union

 The first Board meeting of the Guardians of the Romney Marsh Union took place in November 1835 and the Union continued to be run by the Guardians until 1 April 1930 when its responsibilities were transferred under the Local Government Act of 1929 to Kent County Council.
 Under this new system the parishes which comprised the old Romney Marsh Union became part of the Ashford and District Area under the control of the Kent County Council Public Assistance Committee.

 - St Mary in the Marsh

 - West Hythe

-The existing workhouse at New Romney was extended to accommodate the poor of the whole Union but prior to this happening the inmates of the existing parish poorhouses were removed to the poorhouses of Brookland (subsequently removed to Lydd), Lydd and New Romney.
-The inmates of the Lydd and New Romney Workhouses were moved into the enlarged Union Workhouse in January 1837.
+Prior to the purchase of an existing building in New Romney to accommodate the poor of the whole Union the inmates of the existing parish poorhouses were removed to the poorhouses of Brookland (subsequently removed to Lydd), Lydd and New Romney.
+The inmates of the Lydd and New Romney Workhouses were moved into the newly enlarged Union Workhouse in January 1837.